haotian2006/CSALABS/docs/21 Browsing.md

 ![Alt text](https://github.com/haotian2006/CSALABS/blob/main/Images/Browsing/Stack.png?raw=true)

-This can be useful here as we just need the last Item added to the stack to keep track of the pages you went before
+This can be useful here as we just need the last Item added to the stack to keep track of the pages you went to before

 ## BrowserModel
 The class you will be working on.